nnkurji/usfcph-week2/notes.md

 meta data <head> + <meta> this is extra information that is not seen by user links <a>
 class="my-button" defines how to link the structure to the style

+CSS can be more detailed.
+Bulma can be even more detailed.